attr-encrypted/attr_encrypted/README.md

 The call to `find_by_email_and_password` is intercepted and modified to `find_by_encrypted_email_and_encrypted_password('ENCRYPTED EMAIL', 'ENCRYPTED PASSWORD')`.
 The dynamic scope methods like `scoped_by_email_and_password` work the same way.

 NOTE: This only works if all records are encrypted with the same encryption key (per attribute).

+__NOTE: This feature is deprecated and will be removed in the next major release.__

 ### DataMapper and Sequel